umair-nasir14/Word2World/README.md

 ### To-dos:

+- [ ] Add support for Anthropic.
-- [ ] Add support for Anthropic
+- [ ] Add support for Groq.
-- [ ] Add support for Groq
+- [ ] Add support for Linux.
-- [ ] Clean Code for easy integrations of new platforms, e.g. huggingface
+- [ ] Clean Code for easy integrations of new platforms, e.g. huggingface.

 ### Cite:
 ```